akretion/openobject-doc-book-br/4/4_12_Services/index.rst

     </div>

 ..
-Copyright © Open Object Press.
+Copyright ÂŠ Open Object Press.
 All rights reserved.

 ..
 You may take electronic copy of this publication and distribute it if you don't
 .. change the content.
 You can also print a copy to be read by yourself only.